kdunn10/ADL22/README.md

 ## 1. Introduction

-- What is youe MSE/MAE with linereg vs tuned network?
+- What is your MSE/MAE with linereg vs tuned network?
 - What happens to your train and test results if you add 5 hidden layers with 128 neurons each?

 ## 2. Intro to Convolution Operations: Padding